renovatebot/renovate/docs/usage/java.md

 # Java Dependency Updates

-Renovate can update the version used in Gradle and Maven projects.
+Renovate can update Gradle and Maven dependencies.
 This includes libraries and plugins.

 ## Gradle